yangaoli/gelsa_md/README.md

 <img src="./images/fig5/fig5.jpg" alt="fig5.jpg" width="700" height="450" />
+Figure 5:Network Visualization of GeLSA Computation Results on the Daya Bay Dataset

 Furthermore, time-lagged correlations were also observed between dominant MGII (Marine Group II) archaea and diatoms such as Chaetoceros (Bacillariophyta) and Gyrodinium (Dinophyta).
 These findings provide insights into the interactions between traditional phytoplankton and prokaryotes, offering a higher phylogenetic and temporal resolution.